NOAA-OWP/inundation-mapping/README.md

 ----
 ### Evaluating Inundation Map Performance
-After `fim_run.sh` completes, you are ready to evaluate the model's skill.
+After `fim_run.sh` completes, you can evaluate the model's skill.
 The evaluation benchmark datasets are available through ESIP in the `test_cases` directory.

 To evaluate model skill, run the following:
 ```